 This FAQ relates primarily to the GPS Audit and Plan.
 For general questions about exploring majors and minors, please see the GPS FAQ

-GPS, or the Graduation Planning System, consists of the semester plans (Roadmaps), Degree Audit (official graduation requirements), and the individualized Plan (each student's approved plan of study defined by semester).
+GPS, or the Graduation Planning System, consists of the semester plans (Roadmaps), Degree Audit (official graduation requirements), and the individualized Plan (each student's plan of study defined by semester).

 From the GPS channel in FlashLine, you can link to the advising scheduling system, or go to www.kent.edu/advising.